ian-kang/djangomarketplace/README.md

 # Your Profile

 Click on the "Profile" button at the top right.
-Your username and email will be displayed here as well as all the listings you have posted.
+Your username will be displayed here as well as all the listings you have posted.
 If you haven't made a listing yet, the message "LISTINGS ARE NOT HERE" should be displayed under your email.

 # Selling Something

 To sell something, click on the "Sell" button to be redirected to the Create Listing page.
 Here, you will fill in the fields to describe the item/service.
 Clicking submit, will post the listing for others to view.
 Clicking on any of the buttons on the top navbar will cancel the process and not upload info that has been filled in.

+To delete listings you can click on one of your listings and then select the "Mark as Sold" button.
+This will remove the listing from your profile.

 # Listings & Other Profiles